vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 avoided them for the first few days.
 However, I feel recovered enough to handle carrots.

+### Reintroduction of outside food (from Udupi Palace) and tortillas on 2023-09-06

+On 2023-09-06, for the first time since the operation, I got takeout from Udupi Palace.
+This was also the first day since the operation that I bought (and started eating) tortillas.

 ## Sleep

 ### Sleep on night of 2023-08-23